 ESXI Home Server Build – Parts, Performance & Energy Efficiency

 While picking out the parts for this VMware server, I wanted to strike a balance between energy use and performance.
-This server will be on 24/7 so efficiency was very important.
-Here are the parts I’ve used for this build & a short description on why I have used these in my build.
+This server will be on 24/7 so power efficiency was very important.
+Here are the parts I’ve used for this build & a short description of why I have used these in my build.

-Processor – Intel Xeon E3-1231 V3 is a 3.4 GHZ processor that is robust and energy efficient.
+Processor – Intel Xeon E3-1231 V3 is a 3.4 GHz processor that is robust and energy-efficient.
 This processor has a max energy consumption of 80 watts which makes it perfect for an ESXI home server build.

 Power Supply – I went with a Seasonic power supply due to their quality reputation and I wanted something modular for my case, taking this route helped tremendously with cable management.

 Memory – You can use NON-ECC memory on this board.
-I went with the ECC memory because I may convert this into a FreeNas box later.
+I went with the ECC memory because I may convert this into a FreeNAS/TrueNAS box later.
 Also, the added protection doesn’t hurt for a small price difference.

 Hard Drives – Western Digital Red – 6TB – 5400 RPM drives are getting cheap so that is what I went with for my build.
-I find the the RED drives to be more reliable for a RAID/Server build.
-Hard Drive capacity is more of a personal choice so I am listing links to 4 terabytes & 3 terabytes drives below as well.
+I find the RED drives to be more reliable for a RAID/Server build.
+Hard Drive capacity is more of a personal choice so I am listing links to 4 terabytes & 3 terabytes drive below as well.